cayanprola/TaskManager-React-Flask/README.md

-# Project Title: React Flask App
+# Project Title: Task Manager App

 This project is a full-stack application that combines a React frontend with a Flask backend.
 It serves as a learning tool for both technologies, providing a structured way to understand how they can work together.